maximecb/uvm/ncc/README.md

 - Signed and unsigned integers, `stdint.h`
 - Character strings and the `char` type
 - The `bool` type
-- Pointers and pointer arithmetic
+- Pointers and pointer arithmetic, bitwise operations
 - The ternary operator `a? b:c`
 - `sizeof()` operator
 - Functions and function calls
-- If/else
+- If/else statements
-- For loops, while loops
+- For loops, while loops, do-while loops
 - C preprocessor
   - `#include`
   - `#define` constants